Probing the axion-electron coupling at cavity experiments: Introduction

 Ever since Sikivie showed over 40 years ago that cosmic DM axions can be detected in a cavity experiment by the axion-photon conversion~\cite{Sikivie:1983ip}, enormous efforts have been put forth to search for axions at larger scales or with novel detection concepts~\cite{Irastorza:2018dyq}.
 Recently, two of the current authors have proposed a new experiment, named as Low temperature Axion Chiral Magnetic Effect (LACME)~\cite{Hong:2022nss}, to measure the axion-electron coupling through chiral magnetic effects (CME) that create a persistent electric current in conductors along external magnetic fields.
 The measurement of axion-electron coupling could unveil the microscopic origin of axion to distinguish the axion models such as KSVZ~\cite{Kim:1979if,Shifman:1979if} or DFSZ~\cite{Zhitnitsky:1980tq,Dine:1981rt}.

 In this article, we show that the CME-induced current generates electromagnetic (EM) radiation at the surface of conductors.
 Considering that the cavity walls in existing haloscope experiments such as ADMX and CAPP are made from copper, we derive an upper bound on the axion-electron coupling of $g_{ae}\lesssim 10^{-5}$ for the scanned mass range, $m_a\sim 1-10~{\rm \mu\, eV}$, based on current experimental sensitivities~\cite{ADMX:2025vom,CAPP:2024dtx}.
-We further discuss the possible enhancement of the CME-induced signal by substituting copper with low-conductivity materials, such as carbon-based conductors, which could potentially improve the sensitivity by several orders of magnitude, reaching $g_{ae} \sim 10^{-9}$ or below.
+We further discuss the possible enhancement of the CME-induced signal by substituting copper with low-conductivity materials, such as carbon-based conductors, which could potentially improve the sensitivity by several orders of magnitude, reaching $g_{ae} \sim 10^{-9}$ or below~\footnote{Our proposal to use a carbon-based conductor for the cavity wall aims to enhance the sensitivity to the CME signal through a low-cost, minimal modification of existing cavity experiments, whereas the projection of LACME in~\cite{Hong:2022nss} assumes a maximally ideal setup for measuring the CME signal.}.
 Moreover, since the CME radiation power does not depend on the cavity form factor, higher resonance modes, which generally exhibit higher quality factors, are easily tunable, providing a more efficient probe to higher axion mass regions compared to axion-photon conversion inside the cavity.